OdedAz/optival-server-assignment/ReadMe.txt

 if docker compose up does not work use this command instead: run command on cmd to run a container on docker -
     docker run --name optival-server -p 5432:5432 -e POSTGRES_USER=user -e POSTGRES_PASSWORD=pass -e POSTGRES_DB=optival-data-feed-server -d postgres

+after you finish setting the DB run the command: npm run start